algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 For this project, we have to include a single GET endpoint.
 The endpoint shows where the resource is located.
 It typically includes a Uniform Resource Identifier (URI).
 In our case, the URI is located on a local-hosted server.

-The sequence diagram below explains how the user, server, and algorithm communicate.
+The sequence diagram below visually represents how the user, server, and algorithm communicate.
 ![alt text](./image/technicalSpecifications/sequenceDiagramAPI.png)

 ##### Boost.Beast